PRouzeau/Protected-crossing/README.md

 # Protected-crossing
-Application to design protected crossroads 'dutch style' This means (see images)
+Application to design protected crossroads 'dutch style'.

+This means (see images):
 - Physical protection of bike path with 'islands'
 - Views on proper angles: motorised vehicles have already engaged their turn before crossing bike path and pedestrian way
 - Car 'storage boxes' to stop before bike path without obstructing main flow